-- 1. LRS configuration see Chapter 9. - 2.
-Programming process control see Chapter 10 and Chapter 11. or - 3.
-Connect switching inputs and outputs accordingly see Chapter 6.3. - 4.
-When connecting in the Ethernet process controls, the IP configuration of the LRS is to be adjusted so that the LRS can communicate with the process control.
+- 1. LRS 36 configuration - see Chapter 9. - Programming process control see Chapter 10 and Chapter 11.
+2. - Connect switching inputs and outputs accordingly see Chapter 6.3. - When connecting in the Ethernet process controls, the IP configuration of the LRS 36 is to be adjusted so that the LRS 36 can communicate with the process control.

-The values corresponding to the following screenshot are preset in the LRS at the factory.
-If you would like to set different values, you must change the values via the display of the LRS in menu item Ethernet (see "Menu description" on page 41).
+would like to set different values, you must change the values via the display of the LRS 36 in menu item Ethernet (see "Menu description" on page 41).
 You can test the changed values by entering them in the Configuration area in LRSsoft and then clicking the Check Connectivity button.

-- 5. Connect LRS to the process control.
-This can be performed for all LRS via the Ethernet interface or, depending on model, via the switching outputs or the PROFIBUS. - 6.
+- Connect LRS 36 to the process control.
+This can be performed for all LRS 36 via the Ethernet interface or, depending on model, via the switching outputs or the PROFIBUS. - 6.
 Establish connections for activation, triggering and cascading, if necessary.

-NOTICE ON CONNECTING MULTIPLE LIGHT SECTION SENSORS VIA ETHERNET If several sensors are to be activated, all sensors as well as the control must receive different IP addresses on the same subnet.
+NOTICE ON CONNECTING MULTIPLE LIGHT SECTION SENSORS VIA ETHERNET

+If several sensors are to be activated, all sensors as well as the control must receive different IP addresses on the same subnet.
 For all sensors different ports must be configured in the Sensor area as well as in the Client/PC area.